Thailand Passport Photo Maker

 Thailand Passport Photo Requirements

 These are the specifications that apply to Thai photo documents handled by the Department of Consular Affairs and Thai embassies, and the size most people mean when they search for the Thailand passport photo rules or a 4x6 cm photo Thailand.
+Each rule links to the detailed standard in our passport photo rules library.

 | Specification | Requirement |